-In order to write analogous formulae in real case we should write real paramerizations by means of real-valued elliptic functions.
+For writing similar expressions for the real case, real parameterizations must be written down by means of real-valued elliptic functions.

-Consider first {\bf the case $a>0,\ c=+1$ of real $x$-$y-$symmetric curve} \re{E_Bax} and use the parameterization \re {Bax_par}.
-Above, in the proposition \ref{StatRoots}, (s.
-0) we noted that under $a>0$ the condition $b^2>(a+1)^2$ (or $\tilde b>2$) is necessary and sufficient for the existence of real curve \re{Bax_par}.
-Therefore assume $b^2>(a+1)^2$ then $k + k^{-1}\ge 2$ and we may choose $k=k_1,$ $0<k_1<1$.
-From the second equality \re{k_et} we obtain that $sn(\eta,k)$ is pure imaginary.
-This means $\eta = 2mK+\theta i$ with an integer $m$ and real $\theta$ (see \cite{BatErd}).
-Moreover, $x$ must be real, that is either $t=nK'i+\tau$ or $t=(2n+1)K+i\tau$ with an integer $n$ and real $\tau$ (\cite{BatErd}).
-But $y$ must also be real, i.e. $t+\eta=K'n_1i+\tau_1$ or $t+\eta=(2n_1+1)K+i\tau_1$ with an integer $n_1$ and real $\tau_1$.
-Let us add expressions for $t$ and $\eta$, obtain that it is possible only a variant with the second formulae for $t$ and $t+\eta$: $\tau_1=\theta+\tau$.
-Thus we have suppose that the parameter $t$ isn't real: $t=\pm K+i\tau$, however the values $x,y$ in the paramentization \re{Bax_par} are real and the parameter $\tau$ is real, here the sign before $K$ determines a branch of the curve which is two bounded ovals in this case.
-The relations \re{k_et} have a denumerable set of solutions $\eta$, we choose $\theta=$ Im $\eta$ as a minimal positive number of all Im $\eta$.
-Now the periodicity condition \re{per_eta} can be written in the form ($m=m_2$): \be \frac{\theta}{K'}=\frac{m}{n} \in\Q\,\lab{per_theta} \ee where from relations \re{k_et} we obtain that the number $\theta$ is a minimal positive solution of the equation $\mbox{sc}(\theta,k')=1/\sqrt{ak}$ \quad (here and below $sc=sn/cn,\ ns=1/sn$ and so on as usually).
-We proved the foolowing
+First, let us consider {\bf the case $a>0,\ c=+1$ of real $x$-$y-$symmetric curve} \re{E_Bax} and use the parameterization \re {Bax_par}.
+Above, in the proposition \ref{StatRoots} (case 0), it was noted that under $a>0$, the condition $b^2>(a+1)^2$ (or $\tilde b>2$) would be necessary and sufficient for existence of the real curve \re{Bax_par}.
+Therefore, by assuming that $b^2>(a+1)^2$, it follows that $k + k^{-1}\ge 2$, and, hence, it is possible to choose $k=k_1,$ $0<k_1<1$.
+From the second equality \re{k_et} one obtains that $sn(\eta,k)$ is pure imaginary.
+This means that $\eta = 2mK+\theta i$ with an integer $m$ and a real $\theta$ (see \cite{BatErd}).
+Moreover, $x$ must be real, which implies that either $t=nK'i+\tau$ or $t=(2n+1)K+i\tau$ with an integer $n$ and real $\tau$ (\cite{BatErd}).
+But $y$ must be also real, i.e. $t+\eta=K'n_1i+\tau_1$ or $t+\eta=(2n_1+1)K+i\tau_1$ with an integer $n_1$ and a real $\tau_1$.
+Now we will add expressions for $t$ and $\eta$, and show that only a variant with the second formula for $t$ and $t+\eta$: $\tau_1=\theta+\tau$ is possible.
+Thus, we assume that the parameter $t$ isn't real: $t=\pm K+i\tau$; however, the values $x,y$ in the paramentization \re{Bax_par} are real and the parameter $\tau$ is also real, here the sign before $K$ determines a branch of the curve, which has a shape of a two bounded oval in this case.
+The relations \re{k_et} have a denumerable set of solutions $\eta$, and we choose $\theta=$ Im $\eta$ as a minimal positive number of all Im $\eta$.
+Now the periodicity condition \re{per_eta} can be written in the form ($m=m_2$): \be \frac{\theta}{K'}=\frac{m}{n} \in\Q\,\lab{per_theta} \ee and from relations \re{k_et}, one obtains that the number $\theta$ is a minimal positive solution of the equation $\mbox{sc}(\theta,k')=1/\sqrt{ak}$ \quad (here and below the following adoptions, as usual, will be made $sc=sn/cn,\ ns=1/sn$, and so on).